davynoe/bomba-kernel-docs/README.md

 # Bomba Kernel Docs
-Learn how to compile your own customized linux kernel like a chad Add system calls to your kernel
+Learn how to compile your own customized linux kernel like a chad<br>
+Add your own system calls to the linux kernel

 ### Summary
 - Get linux kernel source code